FDavid04/App-Python-with-bash-usage-ram/README.md

  execute app with
-   py main.py -m for the manual app or write help
+ 'py main.py -m'  for the manual app or write help